Three thoughts to help apply learning to new problems

 Interestingly, how correct the initial and final sub-microscopic models were was not strongly associated with successful transfer of learning.
 Despite the small sample size, this is valuable evidence that informs how we support students in developing and applying models.

 You can easily incorporate the MORE approach into classroom activities.
 And it’s not limited to practical work.
 Even if you don’t rigidly adhere to it, you can adopt and embed some of the principles in existing tasks.

 But, students taking part in MORE activities is not enough.
 Engaging in specific thinking processes is critical to success.
-You need to ensure that students engage in detailed reflection on the progression of their sub-microscopic ideas.
-This contributes to developing a deep understanding, improving the ability to apply the knowledge in different contexts.
+You need to ensure students engage in detailed reflection on the progression of their sub-microscopic ideas.
+This contributes to developing a deep understanding, improving their ability to apply the knowledge in different contexts.
 You can prompt students to adopt these key thinking processes, but metacognition is difficult, and you will need to give some guidance to support them.

 - Give students the opportunity to construct their own sub-microscopic models before teaching a topic.
 It is important that students retain their initial model to support development.

 - Prompt students to reflect on observations they make during practical activities.
 Encourage them to relate these to their sub-microscopic models.

 - Then ask students to refine their model based on the evidence.
 Importantly, they should explain their reasons for the refinements they make to their model.

 - When you’re doing a practical activity, it is important students link justifications for changes to their model to experimental evidence.

 - Incorporate the same prompts into other non-practical activities.
 Encourage students to reflect on and refine models wherever they appear.